Ethiopia Insurance

 Africa’s oldest country is a land of dramatic varied landscapes and fascinating history, yet it is best known for the tragedy of its droughts, famines and war with Eritrea.
 Once regarded as one of Africa’s more stable states, it has suffered a high degree of civil unrest over recent years.

-The FCDO advice is against travel to many of the country’s border areas due to on-going military activity, inter-tribal conflict and border disputes.
-The Eritrean border is particularly volatile, and the Somali, Sudanese and Kenyan borders are also very dangerous.
+The FCDO advises against travel to all of Ethiopia's border areas with Sudan, South Sudan, Eritrea, Somalia and Kenya due to going military activity, inter-tribal conflict and border disputes.
 The whole of Tigray regional state to the north and Gambella in western Ethiopia should also be avoided.
+High-risk insurance is essential in these regions.

 Workers and tourists have been targeted for kidnap in the north-east Somali region.
 Travel here is against FCDO advice so specialist Ethiopia insurance is necessary, possibly with kidnap and ransom cover included.
 If you are bidding for state contracts or making private sector investments, you should also consider Trade and Political Risk insurance.